nitubhaskar/Compact/README.md

 Now you have yourself a boot.img file in the same folder which you can flash through Odin software by making a tar compression of boot.img or make a flashable zip file for cwm.

-and finally thanks to manoranjan2050, kurotsugi, savie and Maroc-os.
+and finally thanks to manoranjan2050, kurotsugi, savie,irfanbagus and Maroc-os.
 All of them have taught me lot of things. i am grateful for them. thanks guys.